 Filed Under: Architectural Woodwork, Featured, Green, Office Space

-Honda & Subaru of Santa Fe recently separated from a hidden cluster of car dealerships and opted for two stunning standalone buildings prominently placed off Cerrillos Road in Santa Fe.
-Each building is roughly 20,000sf, totaling 40,000sf of new concurrent construction, over a 5 acre site.
+Honda & Subaru of Santa Fe opted to build two stunning standalone buildings prominently placed off Cerrillos Road in Santa Fe.
+Each building is roughly 20,000sf, totaling 40,000sf of new concurrent construction over a 5 acre site.

 The Subaru Dealership is a steel frame structure, with a large storefront, tall exposed ceilings and is full of decorative stone accents.
 This building serves a showroom, administrative center and has a service garage.